ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-04-17-installing-the-water-system.md

 comments: true
 ---

 The water system of my [previous van]({% post_url 2017-01-11-my-future-mobile-office %}) was pretty simple: a 40 liters tank with a submersible pump and a small sink.
 Unfortunately, I couldn't keep the water drinkable without some chemical additives.
-I didn't like the idea of drinking a chemical cocktail, so I only used to water to wash my body and the dishes.
+I didn't like the idea of drinking a chemical cocktail, so I only used to water the wash my body and the dishes.
 I didn't like buying portable water in jerrycans, either.
 Based on my negative experience, I decided to install a professional water filter system that would allow me to treat water, even when obtained from questionable sources.

 ## Installing the fresh water tank